ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 #### boosting_steps_before_pruning_is_done (default = 0)
 Specifies how many boosting steps to wait before pruning the model.
 If 0 (default) then pruning is not done.
 If for example 500 then the model will be pruned in boosting steps 500, 1000, and so on.
 When pruning, terms are removed as long as this reduces the training error.
 This can be a computationally costly operation especially if the model gets many terms.
 Pruning may improve predictiveness.

+#### boosting_steps_before_interactions_are_allowed (default = 0)
+Specifies how many boosting steps to wait before searching for interactions.
+If for example 800, then the algorithm will be forced to only fit main effects in the first 800 boosting steps, after which it is allowed to search for interactions (given that other hyperparameters that control interactions also allow this).
+The motivation for fitting main effects first may be 1) to get a cleaner looking model that puts more emphasis on main effects and 2) to speed up the algorithm since looking for interactions is computationally more demanding.

 ## Method: fit(X:npt.ArrayLike, y:List[str], sample_weight:npt.ArrayLike = np.empty(0), X_names:List[str]=[], validation_set_indexes:List[int]=[], prioritized_predictors_indexes:List[int]=[], monotonic_constraints:List[int]=[], interaction_constraints:List[List[int]]=[])